wechicken456/Banking-App-with-Microservices/README.md

 1. Finished setting up PostgreSQL on **docker**.
 2. Finished most features for account and auth microservices (including JWT auth).
 3. Finished gRPC for the `auth` microservice.
 Setting up gRPC for the `account` microservice.
+4. Added redis integration and benchmark for the `GetAccount` path.

 Check [JOURNAL.md](./JOURNAL.md) for a more detailed